Front cover of the Winter 2003-2004 issue of Louisiana Cultural Vistas, featuring Tim Gautreaux. Learn more »

 Themes common in Gautreaux’s work include the role of place and tradition in a rapidly transforming Louisiana, the importance of community in Cajun culture, and the possibility of moral and spiritual redemption.
 As a Catholic regionalist writer concerned with humor, spirituality, and grace, Gautreaux’s work suggests the influence of Flannery O’Connor and Walker Percy.
 Yet, in his evocation of Cajun life and culture and sharp rendering of unique Louisiana settings, his voice is clear and distinct.

 Gautreaux’s work has garnered considerable critical acclaim.
 His first novel, The Next Step in the Dance, won the Southeastern Booksellers Association’s “Novel of the Year” award in 1999.
 The short story collection Welding with Children was named a New York Times notable book of 1999.
-Most recently, the Center for the Book, at the Louisiana State Library, presented him with the 2009 Louisiana Writer Award to honor his outstanding contributions to the state’s literary and intellectual life.
+The Center for the Book at the Louisiana State Library presented him with the 2009 Louisiana Writer Award to honor his outstanding contributions to the state’s literary and intellectual life.
 Professor emeritus at Southeastern Louisiana University, Gautreaux and his wife, Winborne Howell, make their home near Hammond and in Jefferson, North Carolina.

 Cite This Entry